RRafiee/Omics/README.md

 ## 5) TMA Navigator (2013)
 http://www.tmanavigator.org/

 TMA Navigator is a system for analysing tissue microarray (TMA) data.
-Several tools are available for data exploration, network inference and survival analysis.
+There are several tools available for data exploration, network inference and survival analysis.

 Example datasets demonstrate the TMA Navigator workflow without having to upload one's own data: